stfnpczk/ecommerce-product-page/README.md

-# Frontend Mentor - FAQ accordion card solution
+# Frontend Mentor - E-commerce product page solution

 This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.